yuval-beiser/algo-trading/AllCode.md

 //(emaFast [3] cross below emamid50[3]) or (emaFast [4] cross below emamid50[4])
 //)
 and
-close cross below low5
+close cross below low9
 and
-close of data2 cross below low5data2
+close of data2 cross below low9data2
 and
 close > high * (1-os8/100)
+and
+DonchianDown < DonchianUp * (1-mingap3/100)

 //and